 1. Goals That Make Sense

-Set business-aligned targets instead of pursuing “more likes.”
-For brand awareness, track reach and impressions; for lead generation, track clicks and conversions.
+Set business-aligned targets rather than pursuing “more likes.”
+Track reach and impressions for brand awareness; track clicks and conversions for lead generation.

 2. A Clear Target Audience